Our service now covers areas all across Canada

 Expectation: Many believe that buying a condo is less expensive than purchasing a home.

-Reality: The cost of a condo when compared with a house will vary greatly and be dependent on many factors.
+Reality: The cost of a condo will vary greatly and be dependent on many factors.
 Although you’ll typically spend less on a condo than on a home, it’s important to consider factors such as location, size, property values in the area and so forth.

 Experts do agree that a condo will be less expensive upfront than purchasing a home or detached property, and this is great for first-time buyers.
 However, as mentioned, this is dependent on the size and location of the condo.